mchlkucera/notion-to-html/README.md

 -  `forWebflow`: added classes and optimization for Webflow Richtext
 -  `uploadImages`: uploads each image to Cloudinary
--  `pseudoNumberedList`: workaround for numbered lists
+-  `improvedLists`: workaround for numbered lists
 -  `headingIds`: adds ids on headings for in-page links

 (Each param expects boolean value and is false by default)